lsst/survey-strategy_lsst_io/progress/sv_status/index.rst

 `SITCOMTN-005 <https://sitcomtn-005.lsst.io>`_ section 6.
 The reference design simulation for the SV survey is `sv_sim_1.0 <https://s3df.slac.stanford.edu/data/rubin/sim-data/sv/sv_sim_1.0.db>`_.
+A significant update to the SV configuration has been announced as of :ref:`2025-08-18 <SV_20250818>`.

 The SV survey is intended to replicate the operations LSST as closely as possible, while still allowing significant tests of alert generation,